Herman George Scheffauer: The flight to Amsterdam and Berlin, 1915

 You say that I turned upon a country to which I professed allegiance in favor of a country now its deadly enemy.
 I have never professed allegiance to any country.
 To England I owe none.
 To America, as a born citizen, I owed it only according to the dictates of my conscience.
 I oppose the policy of America now- or that of the powers which have my unfortunate country in thralls – as I have always opposed the English policy which dictated it, because I knew it to be hopelessly, damnably wrong ...
 The ultimatum presented to Wilson from Wall Street and the war profiteers, and its acceptance, constitute the most infamous betrayal of a nation that the world has ever seen.

 His friend, the writer and publisher Ferdinand Hansen congratulated him:

-“...a few days ago I received word from Mr. Scheffauer that he had been indicted on a charge of “treason” for certain articles he had written!
-I congratulate my friend Scheffauer.
+“...a few days ago I received word from Mr. Scheffauer that he had been indicted on a charge of 'treason' for certain articles he had written!
+I congratulated my friend Scheffauer.
 He cannot consider this absurd charge a stigma to his name, but only a tribute to the power and brilliance of his pen.
 No writer has fought more passionately, more fearlessly for truth and fair play than he.
 His articles have been a constant source of strength and inspiration to me during these years of darkness and despair.
-He tore the sophistries of certain English intellectuals– such as H. G. Wells, Gilbert K. Chesterton and John Galsworthy to shreds and exposed the hypocrisies and falsehoods of the Entente politicians with merciless irony...”
+He tore the sophistries of certain English intellectuals – such as H. G. Wells, Gilbert K. Chesterton and John Galsworthy to shreds and exposed the hypocrisies and falsehoods of the Entente politicians with merciless irony...”